Masters Academy Plymouth

 - All suspicions and allegations of abuse and poor practice will be taken seriously and responded to swiftly and appropriately

-- All staff paid/unpaid have a duty and responsibility to report concerns to the Child Protection Officer (Sandra Benwell) and /or senior Academy staff
+- All staff paid/unpaid have a duty and responsibility to report concerns to the Child Protection Officer (Sandra-Lee Benwell) and /or senior Academy staff

 It must be stressed that academy staff/volunteers are not trained to deal with situations of abuse or to decide if abuse has occurred, irrespective of other professional work they may undertake.

-Masters Academy has a duty of care to safeguard all children involved in martial arts training at the academy from harm.
+MAP has a duty of care to safeguard all children involved in martial arts training at the academy from harm.
 All children have the right to protection, and the needs of disabled children and others who may be particularly vulnerable must be taken into account.
-Masters Academy will ensure the safety and protection of all children involved in martial arts training through adherence of the Child Protection guidelines adopted by Masters Academy a child is defined as a person under the age 18 (Children Act 1989).
+MAP will ensure the safety and protection of all children involved in martial arts training through adherence of the Child Protection guidelines adopted by National Black Belt Schools UK.
+A child is defined as a person under the age 18 (Children Act 1989).

-The aim of the Masters Academy Child Protection Policy is to promote good practice:
+The aim of the MAP Child Protection Policy is to promote good practice: